WebberZone/top-10/README.md

 Check out the [FAQ on the plugin page](http://wordpress.org/plugins/top-10/faq/) and the [FAQ on the WebberZone knowledgebase](https://webberzone.com/support/section/top-10/).

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/top-10).
 It is the fastest way to get support as I monitor the forums regularly.
-I also provide [premium *paid* support via email](https://webberzone.com/support/).

 ## About this repository